Voting starts in March for the Drupal Association Board election.

-A situation can arise where you've enabled a module through Administer > Modules (Drupal 4.7 and below) or Administer > Site building > Modules (Drupal 5.x and above), but then because of a fatal error of some kind cannot get back to the modules administration screen to disable it (sometimes you cannot access any pages of your site at all): only the error is displayed and nothing else.
+A situation can arise where you've enabled a module through the user interface, but then because of a fatal error of some kind cannot get back to the modules administration screen to disable it (sometimes you cannot access any pages of your site at all): only the error is displayed and nothing else.

 This can be resolved by executing the following query in the database (replace module_name with the name of the module you are trying to disable):

 UPDATE `system` SET `status` = '0' WHERE `name` = 'module_name' LIMIT 1;